California oil seeps created asphalt pools — not tar — that trapped Ice Age animals.

 In 1916, the Hancock family — wealthy with the onset of the oil boom in southern California — donated the 23 acres of Hancock Park to Los Angeles County to preserve and exhibit the fossils exhumed from Rancho La Brea.

-At the Page Museum (Natural History Museum of Los Angeles County) and at the young people can learn about Los Angeles as it was during the last Ice Age, when mammoths roamed the Los Angeles Basin.
+Visit the Page Museum and the Natural History Museum of Los Angeles County to learn more about Los Angeles as it was during the last Ice Age, when mammoths roamed the Los Angeles Basin.

 For a brief oil history of the asphalt on America’s roads, see Asphalt Paves the Way.